anshul-3000/anshul-3000/README.md

 - Fraud Detection Using Decision Tree Classifier
 - Web Scraping of Oxfordbook Store
 - Movie Review Classifier Using Naive Bayes
-- Emotion Detection Application Using Deep Learning
+- Emotion Detection Model Using Deep Learning
 ### 🚀 What I'm Currently Working On
-- **Final Year Project**: Developing a Fraud Detection System using advanced machine learning algorithms.
+- **Final Year Project**: Developing a Emotion Detection Model Using Convolutional Neural Networks (CNNs) in real-time.
 - **Generative AI**: Exploring and learning about Large Language Models (LLMs) and Generative AI.
 - **Interview Preparation**: Enhancing my DSA and machine learning skills, and working on CNN projects.
 ### 🏆 Achievements & Certifications